Optimal Rates for $O(1)$-Smooth DP-SCO with a Single Epoch and Large Batches: Introduction

+If we do not assume that $\bfx^\dagger\in\calC$, then we proceed with the naive bound on the gradient difference, and compensate by increasing $\beta$, which in turn requires more iterations for the non-private algorithm to converge and hence a smaller batch size of $\Omega(\sqrt n)$ (as opposed to $B=\tilde \Omega(n^{3/4})$).
+This still improves on prior work at least by logarithmic factors.
+More importantly, we still keep the algorithm single epoch and do not require convexity, which is not possible with the comparable prior work of \cite{zhang22bringyourown}.

+\mypar{Comparison to relevant prior work} While DP-SCO has been studied extensively in the literature, we first focus on the works that are most relevant for this paper~\citep{feldman2019private,zhang2022differentially,gao2024privateheterogeneousfederatedlearning,zhang22bringyourown}.
+As summarized in~\Cref{tab:Comparison}, our bounds are uniformly better than prior and contemporary works under the assumption on the unconstrained population risk minimizer being in the interior of $\calC$ (i.e., $\bfx^\dagger\in\calC$).
+Without this assumption, our algorithm is still uniformly better than prior works, and incomparable to the contemporary work of~\cite{gao2024privateheterogeneousfederatedlearning}.
+Unlike many of the prior works, our algorithm is single epoch, and does not require convexity assumption to ensure differential privacy.

-The algorithm of~\cite{zhang2022differentially} and their analysis relies on the access to a low-regret online convex optimization algorithm (OCO)~\cite{hazan2019introduction}.
-We know that the regret guarantees of OCO methods cannot be improved beyond $\Omega(1/\sqrt T)$ even under smoothness~\cite{hazan2019introduction}.
-Hence, it is not obvious how the online-to-batch framework~\cite{zhang2022differentially} can be used to achieve the number of batch gradient steps of our algorithm.
+In terms of techniqiue, our algorithm heavily relies on the idea of coupling DP-continual observation~\citep{CSS11-continual,Dwork-continual,choquette2022multi,henzinger2023almost} with stochastcic recursive gradients~\citep{nguyen2017sarah} from~\citep{zhang2022differentially}.
+However, there are a few crucial differences which allows us to handle much larger batch sizes while still being a single epoch algorithm. ~\cite{zhang2022differentially} and their analysis relies on the access to a low-regret online convex optimization algorithm (OCO)~\citep{hazan2019introduction}.
+We know that the regret guarantees of OCO methods cannot be improved beyond $\Omega(1/\sqrt T)$ even under smoothness~\citep{hazan2019introduction}.
+Hence, it is not obvious how the online-to-batch framework~\citep{zhang2022differentially} can be used to achieve the number of batch gradient steps of our algorithm.
 One might think of replacing the OCO algorithm in~\cite{zhang2022differentially} with a SGD method tailored to smooth losses~\cite[Theorem 6.3]{bubeck2015convex} to get around the reduced convergence rate of $\Omega(1/\sqrt T)$.
 In~\Cref{sec:unaccelerated} we show that unfortunately, because of the variance introduced by the SRGs, in the absence of an accelerated SGD method, the optimal batch size is still $O(1)$.
+The fact that we use Nesterov's acceleration allows us to handle much larger batch sizes.

-\textbf{Other related work:} We discuss some of the prior work~\cite{carmon2023resqueing,bassily2021non,asi2021private,ganesh2023private}.
+\textbf{Other related work:} We discuss some of the prior work~\citep{carmon2023resqueing,bassily2021non,asi2021private,ganesh2023private}.
 Although the settings/problems in these papers are different than the one we study, all are important for the broader question of adaptive oracle complexity for optimal DP-SCO.